How can I check in when traveling with Air New Zealand?

 - Kiosk Check-in.

-When must I check-in when travelling with Air New Zealand?
+When must I check in when traveling with Air New Zealand?

-For international flights, you are required to have completed final check-in no later than 90 minutes before your international flight is due to depart.
-Due to security reasons, on all flights operating to, through and from the U.S., you need to be checked in no later than 2 hours before your flight is due to depart.
+- For international flights, you are required to have completed final check-in no later than 90 minutes before your international flight is scheduled to depart.
+Due to security reasons, on all flights operating to, through and from the US, you need to be checked in no later than 2 hours before your flight is due to depart.

-For domestic check-in, if you are traveling with checked baggage, you are required to be checked in at least 25 minutes before the scheduled departure of your flight.
-Your flight may already be closed if you check-in later, and you will be required to transfer to the next available flight.
-If you're traveling without checked baggage, you're able to go straight to the gate to check in by scanning your barcode on your electronic ticket, ePass, or mPass and board your flight.
-You should be at the gate ready to board at least 15 minutes before the scheduled departure of your flight.
-For domestic flights, gates will be closing 10 minutes prior to departure.
+- For domestic check-in, if you are traveling with checked baggage, you are required to be checked in at least 30 minutes before the scheduled departure of your flight.
+Your flight may already be closed if you check in later, and you will be required to transfer to the next available flight.
+If you’re traveling without checked baggage, you’re able to go straight to the gate to check in by scanning your barcode on your electronic ticket or the Air NZ mobile app and board your flight.
+You should be at the gate ready to board at least 20 minutes before the scheduled departure of your flight.

-When a domestic flight departs from an international terminal (e.g., flight NZ90 from Christchurch to Auckland) or the itinerary involves a connection to an international flight, passengers are required to be checked in 60 minutes before the departure of a domestic flight.
+- When a domestic flight departs from an international terminal (e.g., flight NZ90 from Christchurch to Auckland) or the itinerary involves a connection to an international flight, passengers are required to be checked in 60 minutes before the departure of the domestic flight.

 - Booking reference.